Los Angeles Airport

 What lounges are at LAX?

-Tom Bradley International Terminal (TBIT)
+Tom Bradley International Terminal (Terminal B)

-Star Alliance Lounge
+Star Alliance Lounge, Level 6

-One of the most impressive lounges at LAX, the Star Alliance Lounge is open to the 28 Star Alliance airlines, which include Air New Zealand and Singapore Airlines.
+One of the most impressive lounges at LAX, the Star Alliance Lounge is open to the 25 Star Alliance airlines, which include Air New Zealand and Singapore Airlines.
 The lounge welcomes passengers travelling Business or First Class on a Star Alliance flight, while First Class passengers also enjoy a separate First Class Lounge.
-The signature feature of the main lounge is its outdoor terrace, from which you can enjoy the views over the airfield and beyond to the Hollywood hills.
+The signature feature of the main lounge is its outdoor terrace, from which you can enjoy the views over the airfield and beyond to the Hollywood Hills.
 At night, you can cosy up with a glass of excellent Californian wine and enjoy the relaxing ambiance around the gas-lit fireplaces.
-There are eight showers in the lounge if you wish to freshen up before your flight, and plenty of areas for you to catch up on work, or simply relax.
+There are showers in the lounge if you wish to freshen up before your flight, and plenty of areas for you to catch up on work, or simply relax.
 The Star Alliance Lounge has loads of character with a contemporary ‘60s LA’ style.

-Qantas International Business Lounge
+Qantas Los Angeles International Business Lounge, Level 5

 Note: if you’re wishing to work, wall sockets take US plugs only and there are no USB points.
 Keep that adaptor in your hand luggage.